chriskyfung/chriskyfung.github.io/_posts/qwiklabs/completion-tracker/2020-07-03-qwiklab-completion-tracker-versions.md

 - Each catalog item compares with the manually labelled array data storing within the userscript.
 - Label the completed labs and quests with a green check-circle (<i class="fa fa-check-circle" style="color:green"></i>) at the end of their titles.

-{% include picture.html img="qwiklabs-complete-indicator-catalog-page-old" ext="png" alt="Green Check Mark and Highlight displays on Qwiklabs Catalog Page" caption="Fig. Effects on the Qwiklabs catalog page (For version < 0.4.5)" source="projects" class="text-center" %}
+{% include picture.html height="576"
+img="qwiklabs-complete-indicator-catalog-page-old" ext="png" alt="Green Check Mark and Highlight displays on Qwiklabs Catalog Page" caption="Effects on the Qwiklabs catalog page (For version < 0.4.5)" source="projects" class="text-center" %}

 ##### v0.4.8